AntoineDupre/2018-tango-meeting/slideshow.md

     denoting an element of a set which is unchanged in value when multiplied or otherwise operated on by itself
 ```
-When you reapply a configuration on an already configured system NOTHING IS CHANGED

 ---
 name: Background